lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="48657666" title="To Be Taught, If Fortunate" name="books/2023/to-be-taught-if-fortunate.jpg" width="200" >}}

 Short but very rich of ideas.
-Entertaining writing as always.
+Chambers writing is entertaining as always.

 {{</ book >}}